Property for sale in Scotland

 The Glasgow market is very dynamic, and an inventory shortage is driving up prices, with multiple offers common in the most popular areas of Glasgow, including the West End and rich suburbs like Giffnock, Bearsden and Newton Mearns.

 At the end of 2017 the average sales price was about 125,000 pounds a 4.8 % increase over that of 2016.

-Most buyers from outside who want to buy properties for sale in Scotland are native Scots and they want to return home after working in the USA, Europe or the Middle East.
-Other foreign purchasers include Americans and Europeans.
+Most buyers who want to buy properties for sale in Scotland are people who was born in Scotland and after many years they want to come back, especially from the USA, Europe or the Middle East.
+Other foreign purchasers are Americans and Europeans.